- Written by Dr.Mehmet Demircioglu

 It is also wiser to slow down if you are choosing mainly because of convenience, package price, hotel, airport transfer, or impressive social media results.
 These things may be part of the experience, but they are not the surgery.

-If you are researching Turkey, I recommend reading carefully about how to choose a hair transplant clinic in Turkey.
-The goal is not to become afraid of surgery.
-The goal is to become more difficult to mislead.
+If you are researching Turkey, read carefully about how to choose a hair transplant clinic in Turkey.
+The aim is not to become afraid of surgery.
+The aim is to become harder to mislead.

-My honest position is simple.
+My position is direct.
 If I cannot protect the donor area, I should not chase a dramatic graft number.
 If I cannot create a natural plan with the available donor reserve, I should explain that clearly to the patient.

 A hair transplant is not only about filling bald skin.
-It is about using a limited resource with care.
-When the donor area is protected, the patient has more options, more confidence, and a better chance of aging naturally with the result.
+It is about using a limited resource with judgment.
+When the donor area is protected, the patient has more options and a better chance of aging naturally with the result.

-Before thinking about the highest possible graft number, I want the patient to think about donor respect.
+Before thinking about the highest possible graft number, the patient should think about donor protection.
 A plan that protects the donor area also protects the result and the future.
-This simple shift often prevents an operation that looks attractive on paper but becomes difficult to live with later.
+That shift often prevents an operation that looks attractive on paper but becomes difficult to live with later.